About Council Standing Orders

 e An amendment is a proposal to remove or add words to a motion.
 It shall not negate the motion.

-f If an amendment to the original motion is carried, the original motion becomes the substantive motion upon which further amendment(s) may be moved.
+f If an amendment to the original motion is carried, the original motion (as amended) becomes the substantive motion upon which further amendment(s) may be moved.

 g An amendment shall not be considered unless early verbal notice of it is given at the meeting and, if requested by the chairman of the meeting, is expressed in writing to the chairman.